 - UE may indicate its ANDSP support to the PCF.
 If it is received, the PCF shall take it into account for the determination on whether to provide the ANDSP to the UE.
 The PCF does not provide ANDSP rules to the UE if the UE does not indicate support for ANDSP.

-- UE may indicate its capability of reporting URSP rule enforcement to network to the PCF.
-If it is received, the PCF shall take it into account as described in clause 6.6.2.4.

 NOTE 9: In the roaming scenario, during AMF relocation with V-PCF change, if the H-PCF does not provide the Indication of UE support for ANDSP, then the behaviour of V-PCF to determine whether to provide ANDSP rules to the UE is implementation specific.

 - The UE may also provide the OSId.